 Deposit Insurance and Deposit Insurance Assessments.
 Deposits accepted by banks, such as our subsidiary bank, have the benefit of FDIC insurance up to the applicable limits.
 The FDIC's Deposit Insurance Fund is funded by assessments on insured depository institutions, the level of which depends on the risk category of an institution and the amount of insured deposits that it holds.
-These rates currently range from 2.5 to 45 basis points on deposits.
-The FDIC may increase or decrease the assessment rate schedule semi-annually, and has in the past required and may in the future require banks to prepay their estimated assessments for future periods.
+These rates currently range from 1.5 to 40 basis points on deposits.
+The FDIC may increase or decrease the assessment rate schedule, and has in the past required and may in the future require banks to prepay their estimated assessments for future periods.
 The Dodd-Frank Act changes the method of calculating deposit assessments, requiring the FDIC to assess premiums on the basis of assets less tangible stockholders' equity.
 The FDIC has indicated that this change will likely result in a lower assessment rate because of the larger assessment base.
-Because of the current stress on the FDIC's Deposit Insurance Fund resulting from the banking crisis, those fees have increased and are likely to stay at a relatively high level.